mkol5222/katacoda-scenarios/te-filemon -git/step2.md

 and some clean
 `put sandblast-appliances-datasheet.pdf`{{execute T2}}

-Exit SFTP client and watch progress at Terminal 1.
+Exit SFTP client and watch progress in Terminal 1.
 `exit`{{execute T2}}

+Focus on MOVE and QUARANTINE actions in Terminal 1.

-Look at quarantine
+Look at quarantine here:
 `curl localhost:9999`{{execute T2}}
+You should see malicous files moved to quarantine by QUARANTINE action.

 and at clean side
 `curl localhost:8888`{{execute T2}}
+You should see benign file moved to clean side by MOVE action.

 Clean side is also accessible from clean side SFTP server `sftp -P 3333 root@localhost:/root/files`{{execute T2}}